microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskyuserhistoryitem-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of  [riskyUserHistoryItem](../resources/riskyuserhistoryitem.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a [riskyUserHistoryItem](../resources/riskyuserhistoryitem.md) object in the response body.
 ## Example
 ##### Request
 Here is an example of the request.